 The first edition of Plants of the Chicago Region was published in 1969 by Floyd Swink.
 At that time, Floyd was the taxonomist at the Morton Arboretum and a naturalist, much beloved by all in the region who had an interest in plants, birds, insects, and even local history.
 In this flora, he had catalogued all of the vascular plant species that were known from the region at that time.
 This was a much expanded and annotated version of “The Lamp List”, which he had compiled at the request of Dr. Herbert Lamp, of Northeastern Illinois University, during the middle 1960’s.

-At that time, there were several books available to Chicago plant enthusiasts and naturalists, but they all had different nomenclature, and some included areas as large as the northeastern United States.
+At that time, there were several books available to Chicago area plant enthusiasts and naturalists, but they all had different nomenclature, and some included areas as large as the northeastern United States.
 H. S. Pepoon’s flora, published in 1927, was useful, but included only the immediate purlieus of the City of Chicago.
 Peattie’s flora, published in 1930, was limited to the dune area.
-Charlie Deam’s flora, published in 1940, was magnificent, but included only the Indiana counties.
+Charles Deam’s flora, published in 1940, was magnificent, but included only the Indiana counties.
 The 2nd edition of George N. Jones’s flora, available by 1950, included only the Illinois counties.
 Knowledge of Wisconsin was scattered in the botanical journals, neither compiled nor readily available.
-Edward Voss was working assiduously on the Michigan flora, but the first of three volumes would not appear until 1972.
-Henry Allen Gleason’s, New Britton and Brown, had been out for a decade or so, and it was illustrated, but it included all of the plants known in the northeastern United States at the time.
-Merritt Lyndon Fernald’s Eighth Edition of Gray’s Manuel, 1950, also included all the northeastern states, and it was generally too recondite for the weekend botanist.
+Edward Voss was working assiduously on the Michigan flora, but the first of three volumes, the monocots, would not appear until 1972.
+Henry Allen Gleason’s, New Britton and Brown, had been available for a decade or so, and it was illustrated, but it included all of the plants known in the northeastern United States at the time.
+Merritt Lyndon Fernald’s Eighth Edition of Gray’s Manual, 1950, also included all the northeastern states, but its presentation was generally too recondite for the weekend botanist.

 In 1953, Floyd had published A Guide to the Wild Flowering Plants of the Chicago Region, but it, too, had its limitations.
 Always trying to teach and to accommodate, tutored by the famed botanists, Charles C. Deam and Julian A. Steyermark, Floyd produced his compilation in 1969.
 In point of fact, few states or regions of the United States even had floras; Alabama, Florida, Georgia, Kentucky, Iowa, Louisiana, Maine, Michigan, Minnesota, Mississippi, Ohio, Tennessee, Wisconsin, to name a few, all lacked a disciplined accounting of vascular plants.

 The checklist’s emphasis on a plant’s associates, local distribution, and a devotion to the names in Fernald’s 8th edition, along with the book’s encyclopedic arrangement and the “leaving off” the authorities made Floyd a pioneer among floristicians—and an annoyance to doctrinaire botanists of the time.
 The pusillanimity of most academic botanists, I noticed as a young man, was disappointing.
 Only a few of the botanists of stature at the time, including Drs.
-William Beecher, William Berger, Robert Mohlenbrock, Paul Sorensen, John Thieret, Edward Voss, and Richard Wunderlin were openly appreciative of Floyd’s efforts.
+William Beecher, William Berger, Robert Mohlenbrock, Paul Sorensen, Julian Steyermark, John Thieret, Edward Voss, Richard Wunderlin, and a few others were openly appreciative of Floyd’s efforts.
 This meant a lot to Floyd, and gave him the necessary approbation to carry him through thick and thin, throughout his career.